FredericGariepy/LighthouseLabs/PKM/W9/D3/Volatility.md

 0x02087620 172.16.112.128:1038       41.168.5.140:8080         1484
 0x023a8008 172.16.112.128:1037       125.19.103.198:8080       1484
 ```
+Two TCP connections are used by the process with PID 1484 \
+We can see that one of this TCP connection is still open, \
+the one using port 1038 and communicating with the destination IP address 41.168.5.140.
+#### `sockets`
+`sockets` will print a list of open sockets \
 `volatility -f cridex.vmem --profile=WinXPSP2x86 sockets`
 ```
 Volatility Foundation Volatility Framework 2.6